Halon Alternatives Research Corporation

 HFC Emissions Estimating Program (HEEP)

 In conjunction with the VCOP, the fire protection industry has implemented a voluntary data collection effort called the HFC Emissions Estimating Program (HEEP).
 HEEP collects data on sales of extinguishing agents for recharge as a way to estimate annual emissions of HFCs and PFCs from the fire protection industry.
+You can find the up-to-date report here.

 Focus on Climate Change